NannyML/nannyml/docs/how_it_works/data_reconstruction.rst

 The third step is decompressing the data we just compressed.
-This is done using the inverse PCA transformation which transforms the data from latent space back to the prepocessed model input space.
+This is done using the inverse PCA transformation which transforms the data from latent space back to the preprocessed model input space.

-Then, the euclidean distance between the original data points and their re-cosntructed counterparts is computed.
+Then, the euclidean distance between the original data points and their re-constructed counterparts is computed.
 The resulting distances are then aggregated to get their average.
 The resulting number is called :term:`Reconstruction Error`.